Walter P. JENKINS

 characteristics of the invention may be combined in any suitable

 manner in one or more embodiments.
-One skilled in the relevant art
+One skilled in the relevant

-embodiment.
-In other instances, additional features and advantages
+particular embodiment.
+In other instances, additional features

-in all embodiments of the invention.
+not be present in all embodiments of the invention.

-[0012] These features and advantages of the present invention will
+[0012] These features and advantages of the present invention

-appended claims, or may be learned by the practice of the
+and appended claims, or may be learned by the practice of the

 invention as set forth hereinafter.

-BRIEF DESCRIPTION OF THE DRAWINGS
+DESCRIPTION OF THE DRAWINGS

 [0013] In order that the advantages of the invention will be

-readily understood, a more particular description of the invention
+readily understood, a more particular description of the

-of the accompanying drawings, in which:
+through the use of the accompanying drawings, in which:

 [0014] FIG. 1 is a block diagram illustrating a

-cross-sectional view of a fuel vaporizer in accordance with the
+cross-sectional view of a fuel vaporizer in accordance with

 [0015] FIG. 2 is a block diagram illustrating a cross